kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 [New beta APIs will not be enabled in clusters by default](https://github.com/kubernetes/enhancements/issues/3136).
 Existing beta APIs and new versions of existing beta APIs, will continue to be enabled by default.

+### Signing Release Artifacts

+Release artifacts are [signed](https://github.com/kubernetes/enhancements/issues/3031) using [cosign](https://github.com/sigstore/cosign) signatures and there is experimental support for [verifying image signatures](/docs/tasks/administer-cluster/verify-signed-images/).
+Signing and verification of release artifacts is part of [increasing software supply chain security for the Kubernetes release process](https://github.com/kubernetes/enhancements/issues/3027).

 ### OpenAPI v3

 Kubernetes 1.24 offers beta support for publishing its APIs in the [OpenAPI v3 format](https://github.com/kubernetes/enhancements/issues/2896).

-### Signing Release Artifacts

-Release artifacts are [signed](https://github.com/kubernetes/enhancements/issues/3031) using [cosign](https://github.com/sigstore/cosign) signatures and there is experimental support for [verifying image signatures](/docs/tasks/administer-cluster/verify-signed-images/).

 ### Storage Capacity and Volume Expansion Are Generally Available